-- CO1: Understand object oriented software development using the Java language. - CO2: Study the principles of inheritance and polymorphism; and demonstrates how they relate to the design of abstract classes. - CO3: Understand the implementation of packages and interfaces. - CO4: Realize an exception handling, event handling and multithreading. - CO5: Design Graphical User Interface using applets and swing. - CO6: Understanding the threading and multithreading and their corresponding classes. - C07: Realize the importance of Lambda expressions in OOPs.
+- CO1: Understand object oriented software development concepts. - CO2: Study the principles of inheritance and polymorphism; and demonstrates how they relate to the design of abstract classes. - CO3: Understand the implementation of packages and interfaces. - CO4: Realize an exception handling, event handling and multithreading. - CO5: Design Graphical User Interface using applets and swing. - C06: Understanding the threading and multithreading and their corresponding classes. - C07: Realize the importance of Lambda expressions in OOPs.